clarity-h2020/simple-table-component/README.md

     },
 ```

+All EMIKAT Service Endpoints including some examples are listed [here](https://github.com/clarity-h2020/csis/wiki/Services-endpoints-(used-by-CSIS)).

-### Download Button
+### DownloadButton
 The DownloadButton is a component similar to the `GenericEmikatClient`, except that it provides an UI for selecting the format of the data retrieved from EMIKAT API and forces the browser to download the data instead of forwarding it to a separate render component.

 ![image](https://user-images.githubusercontent.com/1788226/88928208-d33b2a80-d278-11ea-8009-e2aea56ce2af.png)

+While specialised tables may modify the response, e.g. by reformatting data or hiding columns, the DownloadButton just downloads the unprocessed data received from EMIKAT API.
+Furthermore, the query parameter / prop `rownum` that controls the maximum number of rows shown in a table is not recognized by the DownloadButton, it requests by default 25.000 rows.

 ### GenericEmikatTable
-A Generic Table Component based on [ReactTable](https://www.npmjs.com/package/react-table) v6.0 that understand the 'special' JSON format of the [EMIKAT API](https://service.emikat.at/EmiKat/swagger/index.html).
+A Generic Table Component based on [ReactTable](https://www.npmjs.com/package/react-table) v6.0 that understand the JSON format of the [EMIKAT API](https://service.emikat.at/EmiKat/swagger/index.html).
 It uses [csis-helpers-js](https://github.com/clarity-h2020/csis-helpers-js/) to translate the proprietary EMIKAT JSON format into a tabular format understood by ReactTable.
 It is the 'base class' of more specific tables like the `ExposureTable`.
 Specific tables can provide their own `generateColumns` and `resolveData` functions as props that control which columns are shown and how the data is formatted.
-Tables don't care where the data comes from, they accept a `data` prop which has to contain a JSON Object following the EMIKAT API format.

-### Parameter Selection Component
+### ParameterSelectionComponent

-The Parameter Selection Component can wrap an `EmikatClientComponen`t` and a `DownloadButton` Component as *render props* and add a user interface for selection parameters related to a *scenario*. in particular `time_period`, `emissions_scenario` and `event_frequency`.
+The Parameter Selection Component can wrap an `EmikatClientComponent` and a `DownloadButton` Component as *render props* and add a user interface for selection parameters related to a *scenario*, in particular `time_period`, `emissions_scenario` and `event_frequency`.
 The Parameter Selection Component thereby changes the respective `emikatParameters` props of the wrapped components.
 These props are used to parameterise the API template URL.
+More information on EMIKAT API parameters can be found in [EMIKATHelpers.js](https://github.com/clarity-h2020/csis-helpers-js/blob/dev/src/lib/EMIKATHelpers.js).

 ![image](https://user-images.githubusercontent.com/1788226/88928088-aa1a9a00-d278-11ea-99f3-9ce9a2c1796d.png)